 Organizations have several options for building out or updating their recruitment and onboarding strategies, including working with a consultant or recruitment agency, using online hiring tools and services, and tasking their in-house HR team with refining the recruitment process.

-In-house HR professionals or nonprofit HR consultants can help to evaluate the current state of your culture and develop long-term strategies for strengthening it in the future.
+In-house HR professionals or nonprofit HR consultants can help evaluate the current state of your culture and develop long-term strategies for strengthening it in the future.

 Payroll & Taxes